Genealogy-valued Feller diffusion: Proofs of Theorems and : Dualities

 The partition elements with a given mark evolve as explained above till they reach the birth time of the color when they jump to the \emph{cemetery} merging with the immortal line due to the fact that $\int_s^T (\bar\mfu_r)^{-1} \, \dx r = +\infty$.

-Finally we need to introduce now the duality function $H^{n,\varphi,g}$ which is a polynomial on $\U^{(0,\infty)}$.
+Finally we need to introduce now the duality function $H$.
+As an ingredient take a polynomial $H^{n,\varphi,g}$ on $\U^{(0,\infty)}$.
 Recall now \eqref{e1130}-\eqref{e1206}, to see how to define marked polynomials $H^{n,\varphi,g}$.
-Then we are able to write down the duality conditioned.
+Then use the relation \eqref{eq:21} to define $H$.
+Then we are able to write down the conditional duality.

 By piecing together the arguments in the above sections we obtain now that we have again a conditioned duality relation.
-Namely conditioned on the path of the collection in \eqref{e3864} we conclude that, the process above is in duality with $\mfU^{\ast,+}$. \begin{corollary}[Conditioned duality for $\mfU^{\ast,+}$] \leavevmode\\ We have
+Namely conditioned on the path of the collection in \eqref{e3864} we conclude that, the process above is in duality with $\mfU^{\ast,+}$. \begin{corollary}[Conditioned duality for $\mfU^{\ast,+}$] As a consequence of the $H$ duality we have

 the expectations are for the processes for given path $\bar \mfu$. \end{corollary}